zlend-fi/.github/profile/readme.md

 ## 🧬 Built With Aleo

-ZLEND is proudly **powered by Aleo** — a zero-knowledge L1 blockchain that brings privacy and programmability together.
+zlend is proudly **powered by Aleo** — a zero-knowledge L1 blockchain that brings privacy and programmability together.

 [🔍 Learn more about Aleo](https://www.aleo.org)